OpenHRS/openhrs.github.io/index.md

 You can select it to reveal information about it as well.

 ![cross_reference_result](./docs/photos/cross_reference_result.png)
-## Taking a Pic
+### Taking a Pic
 This feature allows the user to quickly snap a photo on their mobile device and our image recognition software will redirect the user to a found statute.

 ![ocr_demo](./docs/photos/ocr.gif)

-## Searching nearby Laws
+### Searching nearby Laws
 This feature allows the user to use their location to view nearby laws.
 These laws are generated from signs that have been successfully scanned with our application.

 ![location](./docs/photos/location.gif)

-# Installation
-Select the 'client' or 'server' directory to see respective local installation instructions.

 # About OpenHRS development
 OpenHRS was developed as part of an effort to improve the efficiency of the Hawaii State Government.

 ## Milestone 1: Updated Scraper and Code Cleanup
 The bulk of this milestone consisted of improving the quality of our existing code, making it more understandable, maintainable, and modifiable.
 In essence, our code has been updated to align with our current philosophy of openness.
 Due to the nature of coding competitions, much of our code was rushed and could've been written more elegantly.

 On the front end, much of the CSS has been removed from the ionic templates and put into the respective component's scss files.
 Bugs that have crippled user experience have been patched, for example the arrow keys on each search result page have been fixed to function as they were meant to.
 Global CSS variables have been moved to their respective component files to allow for easier customization.
 Insignificant files that may confuse potential contributors have been removed.

 On the backend, we refactored our code and implemented depedency injection for our services.
 We also containerized our application for easier deployment.
 By doing this, we hope that it will be easier for the opensource community to develop and contribute to the project.